opis/orm/docs/1.x/quick-start.md

 Entities are an object-oriented representation of your database tables.
-They are represented with the help of classes and each instance of such a class it's a direct mapping to a table's record.
+They are represented with the help of classes and each instance of such a class is a direct mapping to a table's record.
 Entity classes inherit from `Opis\ORM\Entity` base class, which provides a single method, named `orm`, that returns a data mapper object.
 The data mapper object has various methods that allows you to interact